-Catmint is a common name for plants from the genus "nepeta," a group within the "Lamiaceae," or mint, family.
-Another common name is catnip.
+Catmint is a common name for certain plants in the genus Nepeta, a group within the mint family Lamiaceae.
+It is closely related to catnip, which is also in the genus Nepeta.
 Both names come from the euphoric effect some members of the genus have on cats.
 This effect is created both by dried and living forms of those plants.

 The effect on cats may be compared to inebriation in humans.
 It is believed to be brought on by the way chemicals from the plant mimic cat pheromones.
 The effect is inherited genetically, and though all varieties of felines — including lions — may experience it, specific cats may be immune to the effect.

 Members of the Nepeta genus are herbaceous, meaning their stems are non-woody and die off after the growing season.
 Catmint is also perennial, meaning that only the parts of the plants above ground die off, and the plants grow back the following season from the underground portions.
 Catmint is a flowering plant, and the normal blooming season begins in early summer; the plant is capable of blooming repeatedly throughout the season.